tjjarvinen/HKQM.jl/README.md

 ## Testing Accuracy

-Simple test can be performed by using
+Simple test can be performed by typing

 ```julia
 julia> test_accuracy(16,16,64; tmax=25)